Innovation Toolkit / Design Sprint Guide

 Templates That Support Your Design Sprints

-The Innovation Toolkit includes 10 templates that plug directly into Design Sprints — problem framing, idea capture, workshop setup, evaluation, experiment design, product concept definition, and hackathon planning.
+The Innovation Toolkit includes eight editable templates that plug directly into Design Sprints — problem framing, idea capture, evaluation, business experiment design, product concept definition, and brainstorming workshop setup.